MGQ-EX/Paradox/EX Readme.txt

                     - Description
                       Ilias And Mandragora

-*Developers Build*
-02-04-2016	Update to DatabaseTextEnglish.rvtext:
+02-05-2016	Update to DatabaseTextEnglish.rvtext:
 EX 0.5q           * Changed Some Names And Descriptions
                 Update to ScriptTextEnglish.rvtext
                   * Changed Some Names And Descriptions
                   * Added Name Boxes To Combat Dialogue Update to DialoguesEnglish.rvtext:
                   Full Cleanup Of Maps
+                    * 003 - Secret Tent
                     * 006 - Iliasville Indoors
                     * 007 - Iliasville
                     * 125 - Lost Woods